 Now with the cluster ready, let's run a simple Spark job, Word Count, on one of William Shakespeare's work.
-Use of the log into the Namenode of the Spark cluster.
+Use cm vm ssh to log into the Namenode of the Spark cluster.
 It should be the first node of the cluster:

-'''

-$ cm vm ssh node-001 cc@hostname$

-'''

-Switch to user hadoop and check HDFS is set up or not:
+\$ cm vm ssh node-001 cc@hostname\$ Switch to user hadoop and check HDFS is set up or not:

-'''

-cc@hostname$ sudo su - hadoop
+cc@hostname\$ sudo su - hadoop hadoop@hostname\$

-hadoop@hostname$

-'''